 Welsh Terrier Dog Breed Size

-Similar to many dogs in the Terrier group, Welshies are traditionally a small or medium size.
+Similar to many dogs in the Terrier group, Welshies are traditionally small or medium size.
 They were bred for hunting small pests around houses or barns, so their size helped them fit inside small spaces.

 Male Welsh Terriers often stand 15 inches as adults, while females generally reach 14 or 15 inches.
 Either gender can weigh up to 20 pounds.
 Though, the average female Welsh Terrier is usually smaller than the typical male.